aporlowski/pi-sdr/README.md

 6. Push the `play` button in the top left corner.
 You should hear start to hear the radio station.
 You will see in the top half of the screen a specturm analyzer, and in the bottom half a time plot of the signal strength for the sampled frequency range.
 The specturem analyzer measures the signal strength in dB.
 You will see a noise floor across the entire frequency range (probably between -70 to -100 dB depending on your reciever and gain settings).
 Where there is a signal broadcast, you should see peaks of signals rise above the noise floor(probably between -80 and -20 dB), these are broadcast radios signals.
 In the lower plot, time runs up and down along the y-axis, and frequency is the x-axis.
 The colors show the signal strength blue:low, yellow:medium, red:high.
 Yellow is typically suficient.

+If your signal is not well define from the noise floor you may need to adjust your LNA `input tab` > `LNA`> I have mine set at 3.6 dB.
+You may also adjust your gain `reciever tab` > `Gain` > I have mine at -3.6 dB.

 7. Push the `play` button again to stop the reception after you finish exploring the software.
 Next, we will try a slightly more difficult signal to tune, NOAA Weather radio.

 #### NOAA Weather Radio